olivierfriard/BORIS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve.
-See [how to report a bug](http://www.boris.unito.it/report_a_bug/) for details
+See http://www.boris.unito.it/report_a_bug/ for details
 title: ''
 labels: ''
 assignees: ''